hasura/graphql-engine/docs/CONTRIBUTING.md

 - Use bold in headings in place of string literals for aesthetics (i.e. ** in place of ``)
 - While adding code blocks ensure the right language type is set.
 Sometimes adding placeholders breaks the language's syntax in which case you'll have to set the language type to `none` to avoid warnings during builds.
+- Use `:ref:` instead of `:doc:` to link to pages to avoid having to set the relative path and chances of broken links while moving pages

 ### Pre-commit checks
 - Just before committing your changes, delete your local `_build` folder completely and then build docs again.
 Scan